nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 5. Wait a few minutes for Azure to create the Run As Account.
 You can track the creation progress in the menu under Notifications.

-6. When the process finishes, it will create an asset named AzureRunAsConnection in the specified Azure Automation Account.
+6. When the process finishes, it will create an asset named **AzureRunAsConnection** in the specified Azure Automation Account.
+The connection asset holds the application ID, tenant ID, subscription ID, and certificate thumbprint.

 ## Create the Azure Logic App and execution schedule